Room and Filming Requests

 - Rooms will only be held for fifteen minutes after their reserved times, after which the reservation will be cancelled and they are considered to be open and available.

 Event and Room Booking Requests

-Please review the event partnership policies below before submitting the form.
-For questions, please email Jeffrey Bowen.
+For questions about event partnerships, please email Jeffrey Bowen.
 If you are looking to reserve a room in the library and not partner with Pepperdine Libraries, contact Katrina Gallardo.